alexklyuev/vscode-svg-dev/README.md

 ### Creating and editing svg documents

-To create new svg document go to "SVG dev" activity bar menu and press `Document -> New` menu item.
+To create new svg document go to "SVG dev" activity bar "Tools" menu and press `Document -> New` menu item.
 Or start typing "SVG dev: new document" in command prompt.
 New svg visual document would be opened with empty artboard on it.

 To edit existing document open it and click `SVG dev: Edit` top context menu button.
 Or start typing "SVG dev: Edit" in command prompt.

 ### View svg code

-To view svg code select `Document -> Show svg code` menu item at "SVG dev" activity bar menu.
+To view svg code select `Document -> Show svg code` menu item at "SVG dev" activity bar "Tools" menu.
 Or start typing "SVG dev: show code".

 ### Artboard moving and zooming

 You can move artboard by click, hold and drag outside of artboard, or click hold and drag inside artboard, outside of any shape.

-You can zoom artboard using buttons in top context menu, or using commands from 'Zoom' section of 'SVG dev' activity bar menu.
+You can zoom artboard using buttons in top context menu, or using commands from "Zoom" section of "SVG dev" activity bar "Tools" menu.

 ### Artboard size and background

-You can change artboard size or background clicking on tools inside editor window or using "Artboard" section of 'SVG dev' activity bar menu.
+You can change artboard size or background clicking on tools inside editor window or using "Artboard" section of "SVG dev" activity bar "Tools" menu.

 ### Creating shapes

-You can create shapes using tools from editor window or "Add" items from correponding sections of "SVG dev" activity bar menu.
+You can create shapes using tools from editor window or "Add" items from correponding sections of "SVG dev" activity bar "Tools" menu.

 Select tool, click some points and shape would be created.
 Circle, ellipse, rect, line requires two points.
 Polygon, polyline and path can have any quantity of points, so to stop adding them press `esc` or `enter`.